eleda77/eleda77.github.io/docs/vocab_list.md

 **footling** - lacking judgment or ability, inept; lacking use or value, trivial

+**foozle** - a clumsy or botched attempt at something, especially a shot in golf; botch, bungle

 **for(e)gather** - assemble or gather together

 **forenoon** - morning (as opposed to the afternoon)